Heart attack treatment in Idaho Falls

 Are you at risk for heart disease?

-Take an assessment to learn if you are at risk for heart disease.
-An Eastern Idaho Regional team member will contact you after the assessment to discuss your risk.
+We can help you if you are at risk for heart disease through our heart risk assessment test.
+An EIRMC team member will contact you after the evaluation to discuss your risk.